Renovating your new home?

 This option is typically more cost-effective, but time-consuming.
 It requires you to have a good understanding of the construction and renovation process.
 You'll likely have to oversee various aspects of the project, including design, sourcing materials, coordinating trades, and managing timelines.

 These days, many contractors are also working like interior designers - they help to manage your renovation project, but at a rate slightly lower than those with top-notch design experience.
 It’s good if you want something tried-and-tested, with tons of reference photos available online.
 If you’re a designer yourself, this collaboration works really well.
 While this is potentially the middle-ground for your wallet, expensive materials and complicated works could also drive up the total cost.

-People buy property for various reasons: To live in, as an investment, or even as a stepping stone to a better property.
-In short, how long do you intend to stay in this home?
-It could influence your renovation plans greatly.
+People buy properties for various reasons: To live in, as an investment, or even as a stepping stone to a better property.
+Your intended duration of stay can significantly impact your renovation plans.

 Planning to sell/upgrade to a private property?

 If you plan to sell after the minimum occupancy period, a simple renovation should suffice since buyers may potentially renovate again.